Art palette knives come primarily in two types:

 detail is completed with a brush.

-painting as I work down to the bottom.
-By using the texture of
+completing the painting as I work down to the bottom.
+By using

-the paint detail can be conveyed, such as rugged mountains,
+the texture of the paint detail can be conveyed, such as

-trees and rocks in a landscape or rough seas in a maritime
+rugged mountains, trees and rocks in a landscape or rough seas

-imperative that the paint is not allowed to dry, as it is
+technique it is imperative that the paint is not allowed to dry,

-virtually impossible to control the knife as it skids over the
+as it is virtually impossible to control the knife as it skids

 The knives I use for painting are known as palette knives even

-for mixing paint on the palette and not for actually applying
+is used for mixing paint on the palette and not for actually

-paint to the canvas.
-The blades on the ones used for painting
+applying paint to the canvas.
+The blades on the ones used

-are usually made from forged steel and are very flexible.
-The
+for painting are usually made from forged steel and are very

-handles are made from hardwood and the blade should extend
+flexible.
+The handles are made from hardwood and the blade

 Of the three types of knifes that I use, one is straight and flat.
 This is used for rapidly filling in the large areas of paint on the canvas by holding the blade almost flat to the canvas.
 It is also used for creating straight lines on the canvas by holding the blade at an angle of 90 degrees to the canvas surface and for blending large areas.
 The other knifes are much smaller and have a cranked shaft with a diamond shaped head and a tear drop head.
 The head is offset from the handle to prevent the artists fingers being dragged through the wet oil painting.
 I use these knifes to add details and relief to the work. (www.buildart.com)